 - Peel Lemon using a vegetable peeler or knife.
 Make sure not to cut into the white pith too much.

-Drying Lemon in Oven
+Drying in the Oven

 - Place in the oven at 200 degrees on a lined sheet pan.
 Make sure peels are separated and not sticking together.
 Cook for up to two hours.